fifth-postulate/trade-card/README.md

 # Trade Card
-Application to keep track of the cards in your collection
+Application to keep track of the cards in your collection.

 ## Client
 A client can be found in the `client` directory.
 It is written in [Elm][elm].
 In